cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 ### bytes

-- Bytes are rendered in hexadecimal.
+- Bytes are rendered in base64.

 ### address bytes